CivComs/open311-GeoReport/api-methods.md

 open311.services.getInfo
 --

 Defines attributes associated with a service code.
 These attributes can be unique to the city/jurisdiction.
 This call is only necessary if the Service selected has metadata set as true from the GET Services response.
+Corresponds to [GET Service Definition](http://wiki.open311.org/GeoReport_v2#GET_Service_Definition) in GeoReport v2

 **Method**